-People with Familial Advanced Sleep-Phase Syndrome conventionally show a near normal sleep pattern of normal quality and span; however, the sleep onset occurs earlier than desired.
-Other symptoms occurring for more than three months at a time include the inability to stay away until “normal” bedtime or where the opposite is true, and sufferers have the inability to remain asleep until normal wake time.
+People with Familial Advanced Sleep-Phase Syndrome have a near normal sleep pattern of normal quality and span; however, the sleep onset occurs earlier than desired.
+Other symptoms occurring for more than three months at a time include the inability to stay away until "normal" bedtime or where the opposite is true, and sufferers have the inability to remain asleep until normal wake time.
 It's not just preference for bedtime and wake-up time; people with FASPS also have body temperature and melatonin levels cycles shifted in line with their sleep times.

 Moreover, the affected have less daytime or afternoon energy and alertness, may overdose on sleep medications or alcohol and suffer emotional and physical problems.
 Statistics show that those with Familial Advanced Sleep-Phase Syndrome are evenly distributed between men and women.
 Additionally, the condition might bring about digestive complications: diarrhea, cramping, abdominal pains, ulcers and constipation.

 Usually, this syndrome is not treated, unless it becomes such a burden that the subject demands treatment.
 Treatment for Familial Advanced Sleep-Phase Syndrome involves chronotherapy, which take into account the body’s natural rhythms, along with bright light therapy.
-The latter attempts to cause the body to think it is daylight longer by extendeding light exposure.
+Bright light therapy attempts to cause the body's clock to think it is daylight longer.
 Light tables and similar apparatuses are installed in the home to move the sleep phase backwards.
 Melatonin treatments work for some.
 Often, when treatment is not successful, those afflicted with Familial Advanced Sleep-Phase Syndrome must adapt their social and physical lifestyles to fit the disturbance.

 General Advanced Sleep-Phase Syndrome